godaddy/gasket/packages/gasket-plugin-intl/README.md

 - `req` - (string) The request

-It should then return a string indicating the user's language, or null if this language cannot be found. `intl-plugin` will populate `intl.language` in the react state with this value, and use it for future language operations.
+It should then return a string indicating the user's language, or null if this language cannot be found.
+This plugin will populate `intl.language` in the react state with this value, and use it for future language operations.
 If null is returned, Gasket will use `en-US`.